Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 My (our) first 3D game, powered by [godot 4](https://godotengine.org/download).

-Many thanks go out to my creative manager, son, and author of the musical scores: ['Yoia' at bandlab](https://www.bandlab.com/yoia_).
+Many thanks go out to my creative manager, son, and author of the musical scores: [くコ:彡Amna at bandlab](https://www.bandlab.com/yoia_).
 Without him, there would have been no HP bars, no damage indicators shouting "Overkill", no sound and no music in this game.

 ## The creative process